 Agree or disagree with the above statement, I personally believe who you spend time with does have an impact on your behaviour, achievements and confidence.
-In fact, Jasper Bergink in a blog post on the For a State of Happiness blog maintains that:
+In fact, Jasper Bergink, in a post on the For a State of Happiness blog, maintains that:

 “One of the most quoted facts about happiness goes as follows:

 - 50% of happiness is determined by your genes.

 - 10% of happiness is determined by the circumstances in which you live.